andredot/ISLR2/chapter_2.md

 ISLR Ch.2
 ================

 This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook.
 When you execute code within the notebook, the results appear beneath the code.

 ### ex.
 1

 **Describe the null hypotheses to which the p-values given in Table 3.4 correspond.
 Explain what conclusions you can draw based on these p-values.
 Your explanation should be phrased in terms of sales, TV, radio, and newspaper, rather than in terms of the coefficients of the linear model.**

--   p-value of “intercept” is the probability that if there were no relationships in Advertising data, the resulting intercept which represent sales (obtained by fitting a linear model with TV, radio and newspaper predictors) would be different from 0, when no money is spent on predictors
+-   p-value of "intercept" is the probability that if there were no relationships in Advertising data, the resulting intercept which represent sales (obtained by fitting a linear model with TV, radio and newspaper predictors) would be different from 0, when no money is spent on predictors
 -   p-value of TV/Radio/Newspaper represent the probability that if there was no relationship between sales and money spent on TV/Radio/Newspaper, the change in sales for each euro spent on TV/Radio/Newspaper advertisement would be different from 0
 -   in general the null hypothesis is that money spent on TV or Radio or Newspapers are not correlated to the average sales of the product measured in the database (thus every pattern we see in the dataset is random)
--   I’m confident that a LR model represent the reality within an acceptable level of accuracy when TV and Radio are used to model sales.
-At the same time, I’m not sure that adding newspaper will increase that accuracy, possibly only adding complexity without improving results.
+-   I'm confident that a LR model represent the reality within an acceptable level of accuracy when TV and Radio are used to model sales.
+At the same time, I'm not sure that adding newspaper will increase that accuracy, possibly only adding complexity without improving results.

 ### ex.
 2

 **Carefully explain the differences between the KNN classifier and KNN regression methods**

--   KNN-c and KNN-r both select the K observation using the same definition of “nearest”, thus selecting for a x1,x2…xK point in space the K observations that minimize the squared distance from it
+-   KNN-c and KNN-r both select the K observation using the same definition of "nearest", thus selecting for a x1,x2...xK point in space the K observations that minimize the squared distance from it
 -   KNN-c then classifies the observation as the class most represented in that set of observations, irrespective of distance from the point
 -   KNN-r computes the average of the response on all the K points selected, first summing all the y and then dividing them by k
 -   Since the average can only make sense in a continuous or discrete space (there is no certainty that the predicted result will be one of the classification classes), it can not be generalized for cases with categorical variables than can not be represented on a x-axis

 ### ex.
 3

-**Suppose we have a data set with five predictors, X1 = GPA, X2 = IQ, X3
-= Level (1 for College and 0 for High School), X4 = Interaction between
-GPA and IQ, and X5 = Interaction between GPA and Level.
+**Suppose we have a data set with five predictors, X1 = GPA, X2 = IQ, X3 = Level (1 for College and 0 for High School), X4 = Interaction between GPA and IQ, and X5 = Interaction between GPA and Level.
 The response is starting salary after graduation (in thousands of dollars).
 Suppose we use least squares to fit the model, and get βˆ0 = 50, ˆβ1 = 20, ˆβ2 =0.07, ˆβ3 = 35, ˆβ4 =0.01, ˆβ5 = −10**

 1. Which answer is correct, and why?

 -   1. For a fixed value of IQ and GPA, high school graduates earn more, on average, than college graduates. **no**

--   2. For a fixed value of IQ and GPA, college graduates earn more, on average, than high school graduates. **no**
+-   1. For a fixed value of IQ and GPA, college graduates earn more, on average, than high school graduates. **no**

--   3. For a fixed value of IQ and GPA, high school graduates earn more, on average, than college graduates provided that the GPA is high enough. **yes**
+-   1. For a fixed value of IQ and GPA, high school graduates earn more, on average, than college graduates provided that the GPA is high enough. **yes**

--   4. For a fixed value of IQ and GPA, college graduates earn more, on average, than high school graduates provided that the GPA is high enough. **no**
+-   1. For a fixed value of IQ and GPA, college graduates earn more, on average, than high school graduates provided that the GPA is high enough. **no**

 **The effect of beta4 can be ignored, since both GPA and IQ are kept fixed, and so is the value of their interaction term.**

 **The effect of beta5 is 0 when x3 is 0, so the equation for the salary can be reduced to**

 ``` r
 # BETA = combined effect of Beta0 + Beta1*x1 + Beta2*x2 + beta4*x4